About the course

 - Clinical Radiation Biology

-Each module is delivered over a period of one or two weeks and together the 12 modules comprise the core content of the course.
+Each module is delivered over a period of one to two weeks and together the 12 modules comprise the core content of the course.
 Lectures will be led by local, national and international experts, with time allocated for questions and informal discussion.
 These lectures are supported by additional tutorials, practical sessions and demonstrations to provide a wide knowledge and understanding of radiation biology.
+Students should expect to spend 6-8 hours per week in formal lectures and a further 2-3 hours in tutorial or practical sessions in the first two terms.
+It is expected that students will spend approximately 20 hours per week engaging in independent study.
+This can include required preparatory reading for lectures, completing set tasks ahead of tutorial sessions, completion of formative and summative essays, exam preparation, and further self-directed reading.

 Full details of the syllabus, schedule and assessments can be found on the course webpage on the Department of Oncology's website.